SAP Policy for College of Law Students

 - A completed and valid Free Application for Federal Student Aid (FAFSA) by the deadline dates specified below.

 - Documentation to support the reason for failure or justification for why documentation cannot be provided.

-- Detailed explanation of what has changed that will now allow the student to comply with SAP standards, a statement of academic objectives, and a corrective action plan, and/or plan of study indicating which courses apply to the degree and which courses remain to complete the program of study.
+- Detailed explanation of what has changed that will now allow the student to comply with SAP standards, and, when warranted, a statement of academic objectives, corrective action plan, and/or plan of study indicating which courses apply to the degree and which courses remain to complete the program of study.

 SAP Appeal Deadlines: